JiawenChenn/clocus/README.md

 * ggrepel
 * latex2exp

+## Example
+Example using clocus to plot clocus figue about gene CELF1 region on chromosome 11 is under ``file/example``.

 ## Contact
 For questions/comments regarding to the R package, please contact Jiawen Chen (jchen778 at wisc dot edu).